Ryan-Martin22/Quizee-Rascal/README.md

 3. As a user i want a quiz that is suitable for all ages and interests.
 4. As a user i want the question i am choosing to be easily identifiable as to not choose the wrong question.
 5. As a user i want instant feedback as to whether my choosen answer was correct or incorrect.
-6. As a user i want to see my final acore and be able to try again to improve my score.
+6. As a user i want to see my final score and be able to try again to improve my score.

 # Design

 ## Colour Scheme

-* The main colours used for the quiz were white, light blue and a shade of blue called alicblue.
+* The main colours used for the quiz were white, light blue and a shade of blue called aliceblue.
 These colours are inviting and clear to see for users of all ages.
 The colour blue is associated with freedom, imagination, intuition and inspiration.
-It is mentally an ideal colour for a user taking part in a quiz.
+It is mentally an ideal colour scheme for a user taking part in a quiz.
 * The colours were aliceblue, white and rgb(101, 147, 233).

 ## Typography